wrightben/texas-holdem/README.md

 ### Purpose

-I'm interested in how people make decisions in texas-holdem (poker) and the stock market.
-My theory is betting is primarily influenced by colloquial play instead of mathematical play.
+I'm interested in how people make decisions in domains like texas-holdem (poker) and the stock market.
+My theory is betting is primarily influenced by colloquialisms rather than math.

 ### Use